 PADI Open Water Course Day 1

 It starts with a bright and early pick up between 07:00 – 07:40am depending on your hotel location.
-You’ll be transferred to our dive centre in Chalong where we have two air-conditioned classrooms.
+You’ll be transferred to our dive centre in Rawai where we have a large air-conditioned classrooms.
 After a meet and greet with your PADI instructor and some paperwork formalities, you’ll begin your theory.

 You will complete a minimum of three sections which will consist of videos, knowledge reviews and quizzes.
 By late morning you’ll probably have had enough brain strain for one day and it’s time to go to the pool.
 The theory** on the Phuket PADI Open Water course is by no means difficult.
 Our instructors will definitely get you through it, it’s mostly centred around safety and common sense.

 The pool is where the fun begins and you’re a few minutes away from taking your first breaths underwater.
 After a thorough briefing on your equipment and important safety checks it’s time to jump in.
 Don’t worry, we won’t literally chuck you in the deep end, you’ll start in water shallow enough to stand in so for this crucial first of five pool sessions you’ll be able to stand up and put your head above water if you’re feeling uncomfortable.
 Only when you’re ready will you move on to deeper water skills to prepare you for the excitement of the following day in the ocean.